Diatom: Cell division

 Vegetative cells of diatoms are diploid (2N) and so meiosis can take place, producing male and female gametes which then fuse to form the zygote.
 The zygote sheds its silica theca and grows into a large sphere covered by an organic membrane, the auxospore.
 A new diatom cell of maximum size, the initial cell, forms within the auxospore thus beginning a new generation.
 Resting spores may also be formed as a response to unfavourable environmental conditions with germination occurring when conditions improve.

 A defining characteristic of all diatoms is their restrictive and bipartite silica cell wall that causes them to progressively shrink during asexual cell division.
 At a critically small cell size and under certain conditions, auxosporulation restitutes cell size and prevents clonal death.
 The entire lifecycles of only a few diatoms have been described and rarely have sexual events been captured in the environment.

+Sexual reproduction

+Most eukaryotes are capable of sexual reproduction involving meiosis.
+Sexual reproduction appears to be an obligatory phase in the life cycle of diatoms, particularly as cell size decreases with successive vegetative divisions.
+Sexual reproduction involves production of gametes and the fusion of gametes to form a zygote in which maximal cell size is restored.
+The signaling that triggers the sexual phase is favored when cells accumulate together, so that the distance between them is reduced and the contacts and/or the perception of chemical cues is facilitated.

+An exploration of the genomes of five diatoms and one diatom transcriptome led to the identification of 42 genes potentially involved in meiosis.
+Thus a meiotic toolkit appears to be conserved in these six diatom species, indicating a central role of meiosis in diatoms as in other eukaryotes.

 Sperm motility

 Diatoms are mostly non-motile; however, sperm found in some species can be flagellated, though motility is usually limited to a gliding motion.
 In centric diatoms, the small male gametes have one flagellum while the female gametes are large and non-motile (oogamous).
 Conversely, in pennate diatoms both gametes lack flagella (isogamous).
 Certain araphid species, that is pennate diatoms without a raphe (seam), have been documented as anisogamous and are, therefore, considered to represent a transitional stage between centric and raphid pennate diatoms, diatoms with a raphe.